Andrew Strauss: New Zealand and South Africa tour England

-After his 177, Strauss's place in the side was guaranteed for the following series against the same opposition.
+After his 177, Strauss's place in the team was guaranteed for the following series against the same opposition.
 While still ignored for the One Day International team he was given back his position of Test opener alongside Alastair Cook, Michael Vaughan going back down to number 3.
 In the first rain affected match at Lords he carried on his form with a slow but steady 63 in the only England innings of the match.
 In the second Test Strauss made another 60 before getting out giving England a decent start following a big first innings total.
 He then went on to make 106, chasing 294, in the second innings on a now difficult batting wicket which set England up to win by 6 wickets to take a 1–0 lead in the three match series.
 This was Strauss's second Test match century at Old Trafford (the first coming against Australia in 2005, when he also scored 106).
 In the third and final Test at Trent Bridge he made 37 in England's first and only innings as England went on to win the series 2–0.
 He was named England's man of the series for his 266 runs at an average of 66.50.

 His form now impressing the selectors, Strauss was allowed to keep his place for the tour against South Africa.
 He started on an average note being dismissed for 44 in England's only innings of the first match.
 He suffered in the second Test at Headlingly, however, making just 27 runs in the first innings and a duck in the second.
 A pair of 20s resulted as Strauss continued to struggle against the pace bowling of South Africa in the third Test.
 With England 2–0 down going into the last Test, a win was needed to restore pride.
 Strauss failed in the first innings, being dismissed for six.
 With the bowlers having got England into a match winning position, Strauss then came good, sharing a century opening stand with Cook and eventually being dismissed for 58.
 Nevertheless, his place remained under pressure again.